We are doing science for policy

 The Joint Research Centre (JRC) is the European Commission's science and knowledge service which employs scientists to carry out research in order to provide independent scientific advice and support to EU policy.

-The regular occurrence of food borne pathogen related outbreaks in the EU, the ongoing struggle with pathogens in health care and public health as well as the security threat related to the potential misuse of pathogens emphasise the need for an adequate and reliable monitoring system and preparedness against these risks.
-Consequently the JRC is aiming at maintaining a high level of quality of the measurements which have to be carried out in this context by developing and providing suitable quality assurance tools, such as reference materials, and measurement techniques.
+The regular occurrence of food borne pathogen related outbreaks in the EU, the ongoing struggle with pathogens in health care and public health as well as the security threat related to the potential misuse of pathogens emphasise the need for suitable quality assurance tools, such as reference materials and measurement techniques.

 The implementation of the regulation on microbiological criteria for food stuffs related legislation in the 'hygiene package' is based on the availability of adequately performing pathogen detection methods.
 To ensure proper performance of the detection methods laboratories are expected to implement quality assurance systems and to validate the performance of their detection methods with appropriate reference materials.
-Therefore the JRC has developed and will also develop in the future well characterised reference materials containing known numbers of microorganisms and covering those pathogens which are the origin of the majority of food borne outbreaks.
+Therefore the JRC has developed well characterised reference materials containing known numbers of microorganisms and covering most of those pathogens which are the origin of the majority of food borne outbreaks.